madpiano/2019-432/slides/class24/README.md

 1. Quiz 2 will be made available to you by 5 PM on 2019-04-25.
 It is due at 2 PM on 2019-05-02.
 2. Your project presentation will be on 04-29, 04-30, 05-02, or 05-07.
 The [schedule is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md)
 3. Your project portfolio is due on 2019-05-07 at 2 PM, regardless of when your presentation is scheduled.

+## Quiz and End of Semester Details

+1. TA office hours will continue through Wednesday May 1.
+2. 431-help will close at 9 AM on Thursday May 7.
+3. The 431 and 432 github repositories will remain open and available to you through the month of May, but will close in June.
+4. The "post-course" README will be available **soon**.
+5. Quiz 2 details will be available **soon**.

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class24/figures/tyner.PNG) from [Dr. Sam Tyner](https://twitter.com/sctyner/status/1119341854426845186?s=11)